ReneBA1999/CapstoneProject1/README.md

 #

-An iteresting piece of code that I wrote within this project, was experimenting with the media queries and sizing them up within my website carousel so that the display is just right whether you're viewing it from a laptop, tablet, or mobile device.
+One iteresting piece of code that I wrote within this project.
+I'd say is experimenting with the media queries, and sizing them up within my website carousel so that the video display is just right, whether you're viewing it from a laptop, tablet, or mobile device.

  <p>
     <img src="/images/intresting-css.JPG" alt="interesting code" width="700">